philipschall/rqtreemesh/README.md

 # rqtreemesh
 **rqtreemesh** is a basic implementation of restricted quadtree triangulation (RQT), for converting raster heightmaps to 3D meshes.
 For an overview of RQT-based mesh generation, see
 >Pajarola, Renato.
-“Overview of Quadtree-based Terrain Triangulation and Visualization.”
+"Overview of Quadtree-based Terrain Triangulation and Visualization."
 (2002).

 Implemented in C++ with a pybind11 wrapper for Python.